adlsdztony/ask_anywhere/README.md

 6. Click **Send**
 7. Watch the AI response stream in real-time
 8. Copy the response to clipboard if needed

+### System Tray

+The application minimizes to the system tray when you close the main window:
+- **Click the tray icon**: Restore the settings window
+- **Right-click the tray icon**: Access menu options
+  - **Show Settings**: Open the configuration window
+  - **Quit**: Exit the application completely

+The application continues running in the background, ready to respond to your global hotkey even when the main window is hidden.

 ## Configuration File